John-Bell/HuggingFace/README.md

-# Understanding Transformer Models with Hugging Face
+# Understanding Transformer Models with HuggingFace

-This repository is a dedicated space for understanding and experimenting with transformer models using the Hugging Face library.
+This repository is a dedicated space for understanding and experimenting with transformer models using the HuggingFace library.

 ## Overview

 This project is intended as a personal workspace.
-The content includes tutorials, experiments, and resources that cover a wide range of topics, from basic concepts to advanced techniques.
+The content includes tutorials and experiments.

 ## Usage